DPS0340/TSP-Multithread/README.md

 # Explanation
 This multithread model exhibits one producer and multiple producer.

-Connection between threads performed by shared memory among threads(global variable in code).
+Connection between threads performed by shared memory among threads(global variables in code).

 Commit messages are quite dirty, because this repository is assumed private and sole use. i apologize.